trevorpfiz/lampstand/apps/nextjs/README.md

-# Epitope Prediction Web Platform
+# Lampstand - The Simplest Bible Study Platform

-This is the web platform for B-cell and T-cell epitope prediction.
+This is the web platform for Lampstand.